Skip to content

 Manage Applications

-An application in Choreo is a logical representation of a physical application such as a mobile app, web app, device, etc. To consume an API in Choreo, you need to create an application that maps to your physical application and then subscribes to the required API over a usage policy plan that gives you a usage quota.
-A single application can have multiple subscriptions to APIs.
-Using the consumer key and consumer secret, you can generate an access token that you can use to invoke all the APIs subscribed to the same application.
+An application in Choreo is a logical representation of a physical application, such as a mobile app, web app, or device.
+To consume an API in Choreo, you need to create an application that maps to your physical application and subscribe to the required API under a usage policy plan.
+This plan provides a usage quota.
+A single application can have multiple API subscriptions.
+Using the consumer key and consumer secret, you can generate an access token to invoke all APIs subscribed to the same application.

-This section walks you through the steps to create an application in Choreo.
+This guide walks you through the steps to create an application in Choreo.

 Step 1: Create an application

-To create an application in the Choreo Developer Portal, follow the steps given below:
+To create an application in the Choreo Developer Portal, follow these steps:

-1. Sign in to the Choreo Developer Portal.
+1. Go to the Choreo Developer Portal and sign in.

-3. Enter a name and description for the application.
+3. Enter application details.
+Provide a name and description for your application.

 4. Click Create.

-This creates the application and opens the application overview page.
-You can view details such as the token type, workflow status, and the application owner of the API.
+This creates the application and opens the Application Overview page.
+Here, you can view details such as the token type, workflow status, and the application owner.

 Step 2: Generate keys

-Choreo provides an OAuth 2.0 bearer token-based authentication for API access.
-An API access token/key is a string that is passed as an HTTP header of an API request to authenticate access to the API.
+Choreo uses OAuth 2.0 bearer token-based authentication for API access.
+An API access token is a string passed as an HTTP header in API requests to authenticate access.

-Once you create an application in Choreo, you can generate credentials for it.
-When you generate credentials for the first time, Choreo provides a consumer key and consumer secret for the application.
-The consumer key becomes the unique identifier of the application and is used to authenticate the application.
+Once you create an application, you can generate credentials for it.
+Choreo provides a consumer key and consumer secret when you generate credentials for the first time.
+The consumer key acts as the unique identifier for the application and is used for authentication.

 Generate environment-specific keys and tokens